Im-Himanshu/Data-ScientistPrep/DataScience-Notes/ObjectDetectionProblem&Models.md

 Require boundary case handling but this is it in a gist
 ![img_1.png](../Assets/fastRCNN/fastRCNN-2.png)

-Finally take the feature map and flatten them (ROI pooling comes here) and feed them to classification and bbox regressor.
+Finally take the feature map (just pick up the region from output after processing whole image ) of all the proposed region one by one and flatten them (ROI pooling comes here) and feed them to classification and bbox regressor.
 Here we note that regressor has to be run on all proposed boxes again and again, which we cannot avoid.
 ![img_2.png](../Assets/fastRCNN/fastRCNN-3.png)

 not exactly possible because FC layer require fixed input size